Say ‘goodbye’ to the data hall in data center design?

 • Centralized rectifiers/inverters

-• Controls that balance compute, cooling, power and grid integration
+• Controls balancing compute, cooling, power and grid integration

-Operators can stack 4 servers across, 4 cubes high, for approximately 3 to 4 stories of height.
-As an example, an Edge data center would use one truck of 6 cubes, and a 1 GW data center would use 2,000 cubes.
-“This is where the crucial element of ‘flexibility’ for servers comes in, as you drive the truck to the site, plug it in, and you’re up and running.
-With a common power bus, you wrap the cubes together,” said Caldwell, who contends there can be a 20% decrease in costs with each doubling of output.
+Operators can align five servers inside each cube, and stack cubes three rows high on a Swarm charging block.
+As an example, an Edge data center would use one truck of three to five cubes, and a 1 GW data center would use ~1,650 cubes.
+“This is where the crucial element of ‘flexibility’ for servers comes in, as we drive the truck to the site, unload it, plug in the cubes, and you’re up and running.
+With a common power bus, you can wrap the cubes on a single charging block together,” said Caldwell, who contends there can be a 20% decrease in costs with each doubling of output.

 To get a better idea of how it works, think of a high-performance, rotomolded cooler like a Yeti cooler, but bigger, and in multiple rows, dissipating heat between the rows.
-Each Swarm cube is encased in an “envelope” of 3-inch rotomolded cooler-type material, made through biaxial rotomolding, with a cooling loop that goes directly to atmosphere air.
-It’s a hybrid system with a schematic of a manifold of direct-to-chip cooling.
-“When you look at two phase cooling it’s essentially refrigeration—phase change vapor compression cooling, but a little bit different in that the chips are working as the evaporators, and you put the condenser on the roof [rather than a heat exchanger], right out into atmosphere,” explained Caldwell.
+Each Swarm cube is its own “building envelope” encased in a 4-inch rotomolded cooler-type material.
+It’s made through biaxial rotomolding, with a roof-mounted heat rejection unit that is only 3’ from the direct-to-chip manifold.

 By shrinking the “envelope,” so to speak, Caldwell hopes data center operators will be able to dedicate all the space to their servers, with space in-between to circulate the air through very large evaporator coils, with direct-to-chip accounting for 75%-85% of the heat load, and then a 6’ axial fan (or four 3’ axial fans) to push the air for the secondary heat loads through the server racks, down through the evaporator, and back up to take care of the secondary heat.